Piano-Walrus/duelCafeCardScripts/README.md

 > Sets a player's LP to QUANTITY.
 Note that the value provided ***cannot*** be negative

 **9. excavate_until=[TEXT]**
-> Starts from the top of the designated "source" pile, and looks for a card whose name contains "TEXT", then reveals that card as if it were searched from the "Search Deck Piles" menu<br/>
+> Starts from the top of the designated "source" pile, and looks for a card whose name contains "TEXT", then reveals that card as if it were searched from the "Search Deck Piles" menu<br />

 **Note:** Variables should always be declared BEFORE writing functions like "rand" or "add" in commands.
 > Example: `source=0¬dest=2¬rand=2` is ***GOOD***, but `rand=2¬source=0¬dest=2` is ***BAD*** and will result in an error.